Adjunct Instructor, Information Technology, Software and Web Development

 Position Description

 Do Great Things!
-Durham Technical Community College is hiring an adjunct instructor.
-The Adjunct Instructor, IT – Software and Web Development is responsible for teaching courses in the Information Technology – Software and Web Development program area and working with the Director to meet the department’s and its students’ needs.
+Durham Technical Community College is hiring an adjunct instructor in the Software and Web Development Program.
+The Adjunct Instructor, IT – Software and Web Development is responsible for teaching courses in the Information Technology – Software and Web Development program area and working with the Director to meet the needs of the department and its students.
+More specifically, and consistent with the terms and conditions of appointment as stipulated in the contract of employment.

 Examples of Duties

-- Providing supervisor with syllabi, objectives and course outlines for each class.
+2. Providing the supervisor with syllabi, objectives and course outlines for each class.

-- Making suggestions to supervisor regarding textbooks, software, instructional materials, supplies and/or equipment needs.
+9. Making suggestions to the supervisor regarding textbooks, software, instructional materials, supplies, and/or equipment needs.

 professional development training.